TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aadsts-50105.md

 **Error Code:** 50105

 **Message:** The signed in user '{_user}' is not assigned to a role for the application '{appId}'({appName}).
+<!--/issueDescription-->

 **Action:** The user or a group they are a member of must first be assigned to this application before being able to access it.
-To resolve this problem configure the application assignment for the app in the Azure AD Enterprise Applications page for the app under "Users and groups".<br/><br/>You can refer to the following link for the steps to resolve the issue.
+To resolve this problem configure the application assignment for the app in the Azure AD Enterprise Applications page for the app under "Users and groups".<br><br>You can refer to the following link for the steps to resolve the issue.

-You can view and manage the application configuration from [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/)<br/> [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/methods-for-assigning-users-and-groups)<br/>
+You can view and manage the application configuration from [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/)<br> [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/methods-for-assigning-users-and-groups)<br>

-<!--/issueDescription-->